JudeAnto/CSCI3055u-Final-Project-Rust/README.md

 ## History

 > Rust is fairly a new language relative to its predecessors, e.g. C, which preceded it by 38 years.
 Rust is considered to be a breed of C-type language, but with advanced features which creates significant advantages over its ancestors.

-First, Rust is heavily inspired by Cyclone (a safe dialect of C and a fundamental language), with some aspects of object-oriented features from C++.
+Notably, Rust is heavily inspired by Cyclone (a safe dialect of C and a fundamental language), with some aspects of object-oriented features from C++.
 But, it also includes functional features from languages like Haskell and OCaml.
 The result is a C-like language that supports multiparadigm programming (imperative, functional, and object oriented).
 Rust is sponsored by Mozilla Research.
 >

 ## Some interesting features: